weihanhowardqu/UCLA_Capstone_Project/README.md

 Large language models (LLMs) have demonstrated strong performance on mathematical reasoning benchmarks such as GSM8K.
-However, their robustness to small perturbations in problem formulation remains under- explored.
+However, their robustness to small perturbations in problem formulation remains under-explored.
 In this work, I propose a systematic evaluation framework that measures the robustness of reasoning models under controlled variations of math word problems.
 Starting from 100 base problems sampled from the GSM8K dataset, I generate five types of semantic and structural vari-